South China Sea Arbitration: Participants

+The arbitration case involved the Philippines and China but only the Philippines participated in the arbitration.

 Optional exceptions to applicability of compulsory procedure

 Article 298 of Section 3 of Part XV of the Convention provides optional exceptions to the applicability of compulsory procedures provided in Section 2.
 China made a declaration in 2006 in accordance with this provision of the Convention purporting not to accept any of the procedures provided for in section 2 of Part XV of the convention.
 Many countries including the United Kingdom, Australia, Italy, France, Canada, and Spain had made similar declarations to reject any of the procedures provided for in sections 2 of Part XV of the convention with respect to the different categories of disputes.
 However, the Tribunal held that this dispute did not fall within the exceptions provided in Article 298, and was therefore admissible.